tthephas/tthephas/README.md

 My name is Josh Thephasdin and I enjoy coding!
 My hobbies include Javascript, playing Chess, React, Ping Pong, Python and more.

-I have 20 years of experience in sales and management in the Supply Chain and Logistics industry.
+I have previous experience in sales and management in the Supply Chain and Logistics industry.

 - 🌱 I JUST FINISHED learning full stack engineering thru General Assembly.
 It was fun.